 - GP owner operators

 - Owner operator Dentists contracted under the Combined Dental Agreement

-Find out more about the Service and what it means for LMCs funded under the s88 Notice - Fact Sheet - information for Maternity Service providers (Word, 51 KB)
+Find out more about the Service and what it means for LMCs funded under the s88 Notice - How to get a safety check if you provide primary maternity services (PDF, 488 KB)

 CV Check (NZ) Ltd will also carry out safety checks for other children’s workers on behalf of the other specified agencies.

 This Service has been established as a ‘user pays’ service and the costs will range between $130 (excl.
 GST) for existing workers and $290(excl.
 GST) for new workers.
 The cost vary because under the Act there are different safety checking requirements for new and existing children’s workers.
 Under the Act safety checks for children’s workers are required every three years.

 The Service will involve gathering a range of key information about a person and evaluating this information to determine whether they pose any risk in being employed working with children.